 In the US, one of the first questions asked in a homeschool conversation is, “What curriculum do you use?”
 In the UK, I think I’ve maybe been asked twice if I use a curriculum at all.
 A curriculum is essentially a course of study that prescribes specific learning outcomes for a specific-aged child.
 But is … Continue reading A Curriculum That Will Ensure Life-Long Learning

-Click here to read part 1 of this article.
-All the educational experts agree that our current educational system is simply not preparing our children for living in a 21st century world.
-With institutional reform being tied up in money, politics, testing, and school boards, it is time to take our children’s education into our … Continue reading Home Education (Part 2): 16 reasons it might be the best alternative for your child
+(Click here to read part 1 of this article.)
+Educational experts agree that our current educational system is simply not preparing our children for living in a 21st century world.
+With institutional reform being tied up in money, politics, standards, testing, and school boards, it is time to take our children’s education into our own … Continue reading 16 reasons home education might be the best alternative for your child

 [Author's note on how to read this post: I suggest you read this post at least twice: The first time, just read straight through without following any of the links.
 Then, when you have time, to go back and follow a few (or all) of the links.
 If you are like me, this will lead … Continue reading Home Education: A growing alternative